 Cuba sees explosion in internet access as ties with US grow

+Home internet came to Cuba in December 2016, in a limited pilot program that's part of the most dramatic change in daily life here since the declar... .
 In this Jan.
-6, 2017 photo, people use a public wifi hotspot in Havana, Cuba.
-Home internet came to Cuba in December 2016, in a limited pilot program that's part of the most dramatic change in daily life here since the declaration of detente with the United States on Dec.
-17, 2014.
+6, 2017 photo a woman with her child uses a public wifi hotspot in Havana, Cuba.

 Comments